siran/writing/posts/A New Vision On Money/A New Vision Of Money - 110 Interest in the things of the world costs us god.md

 > It is not easy to realize that prayers for things, for status, for human love,
 > for external "gifts" of any kind, are always made to set up jailers and to
 > hide from guilt.
 These things are used for goals that substitute for God, and
 > therefore distort the purpose of prayer.
-The desire for them the prayer.
+The desire for them is the prayer.
 One
 > need not ask explicitly.
 The goal of God is lost in the quest for lesser goals
 > of any kind, and prayer becomes requests for enemies.
 The power of prayer can
 > be quite clearly recognized even in this.
 No one who wants an enemy will fail